 What are medicinal sheepskins?

-Sheepskins are widely used in the beautification and decoration of your interior but did you know that nowadays they are also increasingly used to bring physical relief and help reduce bodily complaints?
-These special coats are known as the medicinal sheepskin.
-Super soft, shorn short and tanned ecologically so they are perfect to use for longer sitting and lying periods.
+Sheepskins are widely used in beautifying and decorating your interior but did you know that nowadays they are also increasingly used to bring physical relief and help reduce physical complaints?
+These special furs are known as the medicinal sheepskin.
+Super soft, sheared short and ecologically tanned so they are perfect to use for longer sitting and lying periods.

 What are medicinal sheepskins used for?